FLUX-SE/all_docs/documentation/0_Mode.md

 ## (1) Voice
 Voice Mode is specifically targeted at voice processing, be it spoken word or sung material.
 By default, the Polyphonic option is disabled in this mode, as a monophonic voice (one speaker or singer) is the most common case.
-If you’re deal- ing with a choir or harmonized voice, you should enable the polyphonic setting - but not when processing double-tracked vocals.
+If you’re dealing with a choir or harmonized voice, you should enable the polyphonic setting - but not when processing double-tracked vocals.